 Try running the query to see what displays.

 At this point, you should definitely have a lot of information, but it doesn't mean a lot.
-The data is totally unordered (you might have difficulty seeing this since almost everything returned is a number), and the code_value numbers mean nothing.
+The data is very unordered (you might have difficulty seeing this since almost everything returned is a number), and the code_value numbers mean nothing.

 Surround each _cd field in the SELECT clause with the function uar_get_code_display().
 It looks like this: